animator/learn-python/contrib/machine-learning/decisionTreeConcept.md

 where split info = ![image](https://github.com/sarayusreeyadavpadala/learn-python/assets/134043600/36fcaf57-4487-49ab-9ffc-176c5be264c4)

-D(i) is the probability of each outcome i in the attribute
+D(i) is the probability of each outcome i in the attribute.

 The lower the value of split info, the better the split is considered to be.